iorodeo/Arducopter_backup/README.txt

-Older version of Arducopter library for use wih ADNS3080 sensors.
+Backup copy of old Arducopter library for use wih ADNS3080 optic flow sensors.
+Note, this is just a backup copy of our own internal use - we are not the original authors of this library.